vvscode/docs/docs/verification/verification-introduction.md

 ---
 title: Introduction
+excerpt: >-
-excerpt: 'Verify phone numbers with the Sinch Verification SDKs.
+  Verify phone numbers with the Sinch Verification SDKs.
 These are available for iOS, Android and JavaScript.
-We also offer a Verification REST API that can be combined with the SDKs for full control of the verification process.'
+We also offer a Verification REST API that can be combined with the SDKs for full control of the verification process.
 ---
 ## Overview